BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 - Next, you can go ahead and **delete all the LOD meshes**, we won't need them.
   You can also **delete meshes or mesh parts that are useless** and don't match up with your custom armor well.
 If we don't delete the extra meshes that we don't need, they could throw off the weight transfer.

-In our example's case, we will get rid of the hanging belt, the unnecessary bararian pants and the back skirt of the barbarian skirt.
+In our example's case, we will get rid of the hanging belt, the unnecessary barbarian pants and the back skirt of the barbarian skirt.
 > Keeping the Cloth Meshes is a good idea, you can reuse them to add cloth physics to your skirts and capes, although we will not be covering cloth physics in this tutorial.
 {.is-success}